Skip to main content

 History

-Tremendous support and dedication from NC State students, faculty and staff, and the Triangle community have transformed University Theatre from a small community theatre to a theatre that sells more than 12,000 tickets most years.
+Tremendous support and dedication from NC State students, faculty and staff, and the Triangle community have transformed University Theatre from a small community theatre to a thriving theatre community.

 In the Beginning